Elevate Your Business with Effective Survey Emails

 Look at the example by Hers:

 The Code Camp team found a catchy way of sharing survey results with their subscribers.
-At the end of the camp, they asked children to give their feedback asking whether they’d enjoyed the camp.
+At the end of the camp, they asked the children whether they’d enjoyed the camp.
 After that, the team turned these results into emails and sent them to the parents.
-Such emails will almost certainly get a high Open rate (what parents will skip emails telling them about their children’s lives?).
-Apart from that, this email is likely to increase brand loyalty:

 Start by asking a question